About the course

 - John Lewis Partnership

-In addition to employability opportunities provided by the School, we also work with the University’s Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.
+In addition to employability opportunities provided by the School, such as access to employer talks, we also work with the University’s Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.

 For many of our courses you’ll have a wide range of optional modules to choose from – those listed in this example structure are just a selection of those available.
 The opportunity to take optional modules will depend on the number of core modules within any year of the course.
 In many instances, the flexibility to take optional modules increases as you progress through the course.